pfheatwole/thesis/meta/outline.rst

 Model optimization
 ------------------

-* The NLLT is probably too slow to use with a particle filter.
+* Even if the NLLT gives reasonable results, it's probably too slow to use with a particle filter.
 It'd be great to pre-process the solutions; maybe train a neural network?

 Data considerations
 -------------------

+* Sensor noise (GPS, variometer)

-* Need to characterize sensor noise for a wide range of tracks
+  * Not sure how to generalize over such a wide range of tracks.

-* Estimate the atmospheric parameters (air density)
+* Atmospheric parameters (air density)

+* Supplementary sources

-* Consider supplementary sources like topography (eg, a DEM), meteorology (eg, RASP), related fields (drainage networks), etc
+  * Topography (eg, a DEM), meteorology (eg, RASP), related fields (drainage networks), etc

 Filter architecture